The BEST Champurrado Recipe

 We want to allow the masa to not only thicken the champurrado, but to also cook.
 We don’t want the masa raw and our drink to taste like raw masa.

-You’ll know the champurrado is ready when it thickens to the consistency of thick gravy or pancake batter.
+You’ll know the champurrado is ready when it reaches a thick consistency, like that of thick gravy or pancake batter.
 Some people like to cook longer and into a much thicker consistency.
 This is your choice.
 Do remember that it will thicken even more as it cools.

 Champurrado is naturally a gluten free and vegan recipe.
 But when people add milk, it of course isn’t.